Early Arrival Program

 Students also learn to manage challenges or misconceptions they may encounter and are encouraged to see the diversity within their peer group, expand their boundaries, and find the commonalities in other participants’ experiences.

-, EAP participants are given the tools, drive, resources, and support to immediately pursue and actively engage in achieving academic excellence and obtaining their future career goals.
+Learning from current students, EAP participants are given the tools, drive, resources, and support to immediately pursue and actively engage in achieving academic excellence and obtaining their future career goals.
 Their time at Ohio State begins with meaningful connections with other EAP students and with the knowledge of all the resources available through the BNRC, the Office of Diversity and Inclusion, and the university.

 "I liked the brotherhood that I felt was formed by this program among us young black men."